 Score & CD MO500 - $29.95 Musical Sample, page 10 more info

-School Orchestra Directors: Turbocharge your middle school orchestra with the O'Connor Method!
+School Orchestra Directors: Turbocharge your orchestra with the O'Connor Method!
 Complete teacher/orchestra score includes everything you need to keep applyling Mark O'Connor's winning techniques to your program.
 CD includes outstanding performances by Mark O'Connor and professional New York-based classical orchestral players.
 With individual section parts, the score is carefully integrated with the individual parts and will allow you to teach the O'Connor Method to your ensemble.

 Mark O'Connor Orchestra Method Book II

 Score & CD MO1500 - $34.95 Musical Sample, page 8 more info